Discovery and Multi-Wavelength Analysis of a New Dissociative Galaxy Merger: The Champagne Cluster: Numeric Simulations

-\textit{Simulated analogs:} We searched for analogs to the Champagne Cluster in the Big Multidark Planck Simulation (BigMDPL) \citep{Klypin} using the method of \citet{Wittman_2018} and \citet{Wittman_2019} with one improvement as follows. \citet{Wittman_2019} noted that the velocities listed in the halo catalog are often underestimated when the halos are largely overlapping, resulting in the pericenter speed being biased low.
+We searched for analogs to the Champagne Cluster in the Big Multidark Planck Simulation (BigMDPL) \citep{Klypin} using the method of \citet{Wittman_2018} and \citet{Wittman_2019} with one improvement as follows. \citet{Wittman_2019} noted that the velocities listed in the halo catalog are often underestimated when the halos are largely overlapping, resulting in the pericenter speed being biased low.
 Therefore, they estimate the pericenter speed as the maximum relative halo speed over all snapshots near pericenter.
-However, we found that this is still biased low compared to the speed that can be inferred from the recorded positions and times.
-We now infer the speed from the positions and times, which boosts the pericenter speed estimate by 200-400 km/s compared to the old method.
+However, we found that this method tends to underestimate the true pericenter speed, likely due to limited time resolution in the simulation outputs.
+To address this, we now compute the pericenter speed by directly measuring the change in relative position over time between the two halos across adjacent snapshots.
+This interpolation yields a more accurate estimate and increases the inferred pericenter speed by approximately 200–400 km/s compared to the original method.

 We used the line-of-sight relative velocity ($\Delta v_{21}$) that we calculated in $\S$\ref{section:Manual}, and we used the separation between the top two BCG candidates from $\S$\ref{sec:overview} as a proxy for the separation between the two subclusters.
 BCGs usually reside near the bottom of the gravitational well, but it is difficult to quantify how near so we assume a generous 100 kpc uncertainty.